nakaakist/nakaakist/README.md

 - 👋 Hi, I’m @nakaakist
 - 👀 I’m interested in ...
-  - JavaScript/TypeScript
+  - JavaScript, TypeScript
   - Web frontend
+  - object-oriented programming, functional programming
-  - DDD, Clearn architecture
+  - DDD, clearn architecture

 <!---
 nakaakist/nakaakist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.